slawinski/newsletter-bot/README.md

 This is a simple serverless function built with Next.js that uses the GitHub REST API to retrieve issues and posts them to a Slack channel using the Slack Web API.

+## Prerequisites

+Create a slackbot in your slack workspace.

 ## Configuration

 The function expects the following environment variables to be set: